-This response made Kevin realise that Tidy is on the right track in the taste of employment that they’re providing.
-The company advertises their internship projects by including plenty of detail on their problems and technologies, so that students who are applying are already motivated.
-He argues, “I even think we’re pretty understated on the fact that they’ll be immersed in some really exciting stuff.
-It’s not just a lame job!”
+Kevin now firmly believes that Tidy is on the right track in the taste of employment that they’re providing via internships in partnership with tertiary institutions.
+The company advertises their internship projects by including plenty of detail on their technologies and problems in need of solutions, so that students who are applying are already motivated.
+He argues, “I even think we’re pretty understated on the fact that they’ll be immersed in some really exciting stuff.”

 A diversity of young minds

-Tidy’s projects usually involve stock handling and construction, and for Kevin, branching into something like healthcare raises new, important challenges.
-“Health tech is a mission-critical area of work”, he states, “it can’t fail, because it if fails, it creates more stress on the team working with it, so there’s a heavy emphasis on resilience.”
+Tidy’s internship projects to date have involved stock handling for sectors such as manufacturing and construction.
+For Kevin, branching into something like healthcare raises new, important challenges.
+“Health tech is a mission-critical area of work”, he states, “it can’t fail, so there’s a heavy emphasis on resilience.”
 This, coupled with the need for technology to be user-friendly and simple makes it particularly challenging.

 The company’s approach is to employ people with the right skillset, but also ensure diversity.
-This means hiring more engineers, blending them with computer scientists, and working with students from other universities, as well as different disciplines, such as marketing.
+This means hiring more engineers, blending them with computer scientists, and working with students from other universities, as well as different disciplines, such as marketing, HR and education.
 Kevin states that seeing students trained in different ways has enriched the way his team functions.

 We have noticed that the University of Auckland offers specialisations that others don’t, but we don’t necessarily want to minimise our exposure elsewhere.
 If we always take from the same pool, we don’t broaden backgrounds or possibilities.
 We want a good mix of people in our organisation.

-Tauranga Oral & Maxillofacial Surgery’s collaboration with Tidy began last year when after searching worldwide for a practice management system, Dr Bridgman’s clinic found a company conveniently located “ten minutes down the road, which is incredible”, he says.
+Tauranga Oral & Maxillofacial Surgery’s collaboration with Tidy began last year during their worldwide search for a new practice management system.
+Dr Bridgman’s clinic found a company conveniently located “ten minutes down the road, which is incredible”, he says.
 “We’re a progressive practice looking to improve ourselves, so the opportunity to meet face to face was just wonderful.
 I can just go to their office and talk to their coders, and they can come here.
 There’s a wonderful synergy developed by proximity and convenience.”

 The internship would involve observations and notes from an engineering perspective, and report on how technology can assist and improve the process of the practice.
 It means “watching the cadence of patient flow, and not what was being talked about medically, but what information was being transferred”, Kevin suggests.
 Sharon not only managed to achieve these tasks, but more distinctively, proved that an engineering student has a lot to contribute to the medical practice.